 Go Behind the Scenes on the Warner Bros.
 Studio Tour

 This one is for all the starry-eyed movie fans.
 Included in the GO LA Card, the Warner Bros.
 Studio Tour brings you on a journey through huge sets and soundstages where blockbuster films and TV shows like Harry Potter, Friends, and Big Bang Theory were filmed.
-You also get to see the actual props and costumes used by actors that are on display!
+You also get to see the actual props and costumes used by actors!

 Experience Movie Magic at Universal Studios Hollywood